-Low Speed Roundabouts have begun to be used as an alternative to the traditional signalized intersection throughout southern Delaware County.
+Low Speed Roundabouts are being used as an alternative to the traditional signalized intersection throughout southern Delaware County.
 Roundabouts have been proven to reduce crashes, flow more traffic than traffic signals, cost less, and require less pavement than signalized intersections.
 Not all intersections are candidates, but the roundabout is a viable traffic management tool.